 HOW TO STORE THIS HEALTHY BREAKFAST RECIPE

 You can store the leftovers in an airtight container in the refrigerator for up to 3 days.
-To further prevent it from drying out you can cover it with foil or plastic wrap inside the container.
+To further prevent the protein french toast recipe from drying out you can cover it with foil or plastic wrap inside the container.

 French toast is a delicious breakfast treat that can be served in many different ways, even if it’s been frozen.
 Here are a few ideas for how to serve frozen French toast in different ways: